There is so much to explore in Sydney, whether you are looking for something active or quiet, by the ocean or in the mountains.

 Last but definitely not least, visit Bondi Beach.
 It’s amazing that in merely 45 minutes, we were at the world’s famous beach from the city center.
 Take a train to Bondi Junction, and there are buses lined up outside that head to the beach for about 20 minutes.
 I was distracted by the amazing view of the blue water, and I left my camera on the bus when I got off, I had to chase the bus all the way uphill to the Campbell Parade, and luckily the camera was still there!
 For anything, it was the best location to have a little jog.
 The sand of the beach is fine, and the color of the water is indeed mesmerizing.
 If you are visiting during the summer, you must not pass up the chance to spend some time on the beach and enjoy some sunshine.

 Even if you are there in winter (which might not be ideal to go into the water, but it’s a great time to go surf with consistent clean waves), there are other things to do other than beachy things: Skateboarding, surfing, and exploring the Bondi Markets.
-Just sipping a cup of coffee at the Bondi Pavilion and enjoy the view; many city’s best restaurants are located in the area.
+Just sipping a cup of coffee at the Bondi Pavilion and enjoying the view; many city’s best restaurants are located in the area.
 Explore art and check out the cool graffiti created by local artists.
 To be a little bit more luxurious, visit the Bondi Icebergs Pool.
 The Icebergs’ swimming club is a well-known winter swimming club with outdoor infinity pools by Bondi Beach.
 It has the best views of Bondi beach but travelers may not be able to have a dip.
 Having said that, it is possible to visit the club’s bistro there it offers indoor and outdoor seating and a panoramic view of the Beach and the pools.

 After a drink in the club, go out and walk along the coast to Coogee and Bronte.
 The edge of the cliff is a breathtaking urban coastal walking track with a breathtaking view and special rock formations.

-The Bondi to Coogee walk is an urban coastal walk that stretches six kilometers along the shoreline, it features stunning ocean views, beaches, parks, cliffs, bays, cafes, hotels, restaurants along the track.
+The Bondi to Coogee walk is an urban coastal walk that stretches six kilometers along the shoreline, it features stunning ocean views, beaches, parks, cliffs, bays, cafes, hotels, and restaurants along the track.
 All types of visitors can walk leisurely and do something special there.

 For active travelers, so swimming, surfing, diving, and more!
 What interests you the most?
 Comment and share with us if you have any recommendations!